Anthropic

 Developers

 Anthropic offers multiple options for developers to build with Claude, including a dedicated API, Claude Code, and integrations via Amazon Bedrock and Google Cloud’s Vertex AI.
 The Claude API is priced on a usage-based model and gives developers access to Claude’s full model family.
 Claude Code, available through Claude’s main interface, allows developers to write, edit, debug, and ship code end-to-end.
-It supports GitHub, CLI tools, and web-based IDEs.
+It supports VS Code and JetBrains extensions, displaying edits directly in familiar editor interfaces, and includes GitHub integration for automated PR responses.
+The platform has been adopted by major development tools including GitHub Copilot, Cursor, Replit, and Bolt.new.

-In parallel, Claude is powering a new generation of developer tools.
-IDEs like Cursor, Codeium, Replit*, and Bolt.new integrate Claude for code completion, real-time suggestions, and natural-language querying of codebases.
 For individual users, Anthropic also offers a high-usage “Claude Max” tier.
-The Max plan costs $100/month for 225 messages every 5 hours, or $200/month for 900 messages every 5 hours.
+The Max plan costs $100/month for 225 messages every 5 hours, or $200/month for 900 messages every 5 hours, and higher limits for Claude Opus 4.1

 Enterprises